Isoris/AperoQwen/content/project/CEVmasterthesis/index.md

 This online book is about my master thesis project, my goal here is to explain and discuss different approaches to develop of a vaccine for CEV :

++ Learn about carp edema virus disease

 + Learn about vaccine design and development

 + Learn about the carp biology.

 + Discover innovative procedures

-I lead the effort, to port some of my work and progress into this bookdown website and share it with you.
+I made the effort to port some of my work and progress into this bookdown website and share it with you.